-Financial instruments
+Financial assets

-Financial assets are included in the Net Assets Statement on a fair value basis as at the reporting date.
+All investment assets are included in the financial statements on a fair value basis as at the reporting date.
 A financial asset is recognised in the Net Assets Statement on the date the Fund becomes party to the contractual acquisition of the asset.
 From this date any gains or losses arising from changes in the fair value of the asset are recognised in the Fund Account.
+Any amounts due or payable in respect of trades entered into but not yet complete at 31 March each year are accounted for as financial instruments held at amortised cost and reflected in the reconciliation of movements in investments and derivatives in Note 13A.
+Changes in the net market value of investments are recognised as income and comprise all realised and unrealised profits/losses during the year